slowproj/slowdash/main/server/slowapi/docs/README.md

 # SlowAPI

-SlowAPI is a Web-server microframework in Python.
-Like FastAPI (or Flask), URLs are parsed, parameters are extacted, and the requests are routed to user code.
+SlowAPI is a Web-server micro-framework in Python.
+Like FastAPI (or Flask), URLs are parsed, parameters are extracted, and the requests are routed to user code.
 Unlike FastAPI (or Flask), requests are bound to class instance methods, not to functions.
 One HTTP request can be handled by multiple user handlers, and the responses are aggregated.
 This design is made for dynamic plug-in systems with the chain-of-responsibility scheme.
 SlowAPI implements WSGI.

 ## Dependencies
 - Python >=3.9

-## Examples
+## Usage
 ### A Complete Web App with Simple GET

 ```python